 This article was written in collaboration with many independent sales professionals who are currently using CommissionCrowd to find exciting new product and services to add to their current line cards.
 It is widely considered to be the 'Blueprint' of working with freelance sales agents.

 So you’ve decided that it’s time to grow your business and expand your reach in the Market, but recruiting permanent employed sales staff can be costly and in many cases risky too.
 You have heard of independent sales reps, but have never considered outsourcing your sales requirements before and don’t know where to start.
-This article will help you to understand how to work with independent sales reps once you connect with them through CommissionCrowd.
+This article will help you to understand who these sales professionals are, how to work with independent sales reps and the benefits of working with independent sales reps over in-house employees once you connect with them through CommissionCrowd.

 CommissionCrowd is the home of Independent-sales reps.
 A place where great companies and experienced reps come together, connect, collaborate and easily manage their remote working partnerships.
 We believe there is a better way to manage remote working relationships and our primary goal is to disrupt and improve the self-employed sales industry which has been neglected for far too long.